ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives (and "prepositions") in Say Lil come after the word or phrase they modify.
+Adjectives (and "prepositions") in Saj Lil come after the word or phrase they modify.
 Nouns and adjectives are always interchangeable.

 ## Singular and Plural